fs-jbzambon/opendata-coawst/README.md

 # opendata-coawst
 Scripts and code related to the USGS COAWST US East and Gulf Coast forecast model archive dataset on AWS Open Data Program.
+The model archive can be explored using the `COAWST_explore.ipynb` notebook.

-## Processing Steps
+## Data Processing Steps
 ### Rechunking the NetCDF files
 The [official USGS Data Publication for these files](https://www.sciencebase.gov/catalog/item/610acd4fd34ef8d7056893da) lists the [Globus Endpoint](https://app.globus.org/file-manager?origin_id=2e58c429-d1cf-4808-85a7-0d8214a4547e&origin_path=%2F) from which the original NetCDF files can be obtained.
 These NetCDF files have 12 or 13 hourly time steps, and were rechunked to be more performant on the cloud and better support a variety of use cases.